magento/devdocs/guides/v2.0/howdoi/checkout/checkout_edit_form.md

 [Set Magento to the production mode]({{site.gdeurl}}config-guide/cli/config-cli-subcommands-mode.html) while you perform all customizations and debugging.

-For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
+Instead, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should [depend]({{site.gdeurl}}extension-dev-guide/composer-integration.html) on the Magento_Checkout module.

 ## Implement the HTML template for the field {#template}